contracamilo/wheather-node-app/README.md

 npm install
 ```

-to excutre run in console:
+to excute run in console:

 ```
 npm start